jorgegv/rage1/doc/MAPGEN.md

 - This procedure can be done quite fast and can be repeated until the whole game map has been drawn.

-- Once the map is drawn, the zones that allow switching from one screen to adjacent ones can also be drawn on the same map: solid rectangles filled in green (or any other special color) shall be used, and can be placed anywhere on the map.
+- Once the map is drawn, the HOTZONEs that allow special events to happen when the Hero walks over them can also be drawn on the same map: solid rectangles filled in green (or any other special color) shall be used, and can be placed anywhere on the map.
 If the rectangle covers two different screens, the corresponding HOTZONEs will be considered screen-switching HOTZONEs.

 Finally, the main map will need to be exported to PNG format so that it can be read by the MAPGEN tool described in the next section.